-An interesting observation is that this question has been asked by people thinking about using the Immanuel approach with children, but has never been expressed by anybody who is actually doing Immanuel emotional healing work with children.
+An interesting observation is that this question has often been asked by people thinking about using the Immanuel approach with children, but has seldom been raised by the people who are actually doing Immanuel emotional healing work with children.
 As mentioned above, we have not heard of anyone having difficulty with this issue when using the Immanuel approach.